FirelyTeam/firely-docs/vonk/plugins/plugins_config.rst

   },

 PluginDirectory:
    You can put plugins of your own (or third party) into this directory for Vonk to pick them up, without polluting the Vonk binaries directory itself.
-For a list of available plugins in Vonk, see :ref:`available_plugins`.
+For a list of available plugins in Vonk, see :ref:`vonk_available_plugins`.
 The directory in the default setting of ``./plugins`` is not created upon install, you may do this yourself if you want to add a plugin.
 PluginDirectory.Branches:
    A web application can branch into different paths, and Vonk has two by default: